SamG101-Developer/SPP-Primer/Writerside/topics/11-2-Concurrency-Coroutines.md

 Coroutines are functions that can be suspended and resumed, and in S++ is formed by any normal function containing a `gen` expression, used for yielding values.

-Coroutines must return the `Gen[Yield, Return=Void, Send=Void]` type.
+Coroutines must return the `Gen[Mov|Ref|Mut][Yield, Return=Void, Send=Void]` type.
 This type is a generic type, with the `Yield` parameter being the type of the values yielded by the coroutine, the `Return` parameter being the type of the value returned by the coroutine, and the `Send` parameter being the type of the value being sent to the coroutine.

 Coroutines are generators in S++, but are not necessarily asynchronous.
 See [asynchronous function](11-1-Asynchronous-Functions.md) for more information.